okshortnet/pagesharejs/README.md

 `oksrt.text` | Text for the button | Change the text of the button.
 `oksrt.style` | round (default), square, pill  | Change the style of the button from presets.
 `oksrt.color` | Color Hex (default is [#4C8BF5](https://www.google.com/search?q=%234C8BF5&sxsrf=AOaemvLXHLsvAzpjI6Tw1JrPWEdEMr-aeA%3A1632392067701&source=hp&ei=g1NMYcunKM3F-gTwr7vYDA&iflsig=ALs-wAMAAAAAYUxhkwXHr6lViXffIkZ5hLNy_mf7f7sV&oq=%234C8BF5&gs_lcp=Cgdnd3Mtd2l6EAMyBAgjECc6BwgjEOoCECc6BQgAEIAEUOwIWOAYYPAaaAFwAHgAgAFPiAGRAZIBATKYAQCgAQKgAQGwAQo&sclient=gws-wiz&ved=0ahUKEwiL9c6q7pTzAhXNop4KHfDXDssQ4dUDCAk&uact=5)) | Change the color of the button.
+`oksrt.matchBtn` | True or False | Will find the style of other buttons and match it.

 The buttons text will automatically be set to a color that will be seen the best with the given background.